OlmosJT/OlmosJT/README.md

 <div style="border: 1px solid var(--color-border-default); border-radius: 8px; padding: 20px; background-color: var(--color-canvas-subtle);">
     <p style="color: var(--color-fg-muted); font-size: 10px; line-height: 1.6;">
         It was not a stumble but a choice.
-        I stepped away from the certainties of 5G network engineering, leaving behind the comfort of a well-charted career.
+        I stepped away from the certainties of PS Core Network Engineering, leaving behind the comfort of a well-charted career.
-        The world was shifting—the age of AI was breaking open — and I felt the pull to build, not just maintain.
+        The world was shifting — the age of AI was breaking open — and I felt the pull to build, not just maintain.
         I turned to code.
 That decision reshaped me: from engineer of systems to craftsman of solutions, from guarding the present to creating the future.
         Each day since, I carry the same resolve—to learn relentlessly, to solve with purpose, and to build with the conviction that this pivot was never a risk, but a calling.